parkhianagha/parkhianagha/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Fruntier wallet
+- 🔭 I’m currently working on tableau
-- 🌱 I’m currently learning swift
+- 🌱 I’m currently learning Python for Data Analysis
 - 👯 I’m looking to collaborate on youtube
-- 🤔 I’m looking for help with velocity documentation
+- 🤔 I’m looking for help with Databases
-- 💬 Ask me about flutter
+- 💬 Ask me about Git
 - 📫 How to reach me: Twitter :
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love travelling.